(Last updated on 30/10/2024)

 The airport is located to the north of the city, in Alameda das Comunidades Portuguesas.

 Leave the car hire pick-up point and join the Alameda das Comunidades Portuguesas.
 At the roundabout, take the fifth exit (A1 Norte) on to the E1 road.
 Get off at exit 14 towards the A12 (Sul P.te V. Gama) motorway and continue on the A12 road (later called IP1) and look out for the A2 signs (Algarve, Évora).
 The road then merges onto the A2/E90 road.
 Get off at exit 7 (Espanha) onto the A6 – IP7/E90 Spain-bound motorway.
-The A6/E90 motorway will take you across to Spain.
+The A6/E90 motorway will take you across to Spain, where it becomes the A-5/E-90 road.
 Get off at exit 407 and follow the signs for Badajoz’ city centre.

 Parking in Badajoz